 What can you do on a daily basis to up the good bacteria in your gut?
 Fermentation is a creative, fun and delicious way to establish healthy gut bacteria.

 There are some awesome fermentation educators who are sharing this long, lost art through wonderful books, blogs and workshops.
 My favorite book is, The Art of Fermentation by Sandor Ellix Katz.
 My son bought me the book a few years back and it is one of the best gifts I've ever received.
 Summer Bock, founder of OlyKraut in Olympia, WA. is a passionate fermentation educator.
 I participated in a 2-day fermentation workshop Summer taught four years ago, at The annual Breitenbush Herbal Conference at Breitenbush Hot Springs.
 I learned from Summer how to make amazingly delicious kraut and garlic dill pickles.
 Surf the web, find a book store or check out local classes on fermentation.
-Locally in Ashland, the Wellness Department at Ashland Food Co-op sells some great books on fermentation.
 Many cities now have their own fermented kraut businesses.
-In Ashland, Pickled Planet offers many awesome varieties of raw kraut and is available throughout Oregon, Washington and California.

 Yummy Happy Tummy Ginger-Garlic Kraut